gocurr/streaming/README.md

-# The Streaming Api For Golang
+# The Stream Api For Golang

 `streaming` is a serial of `go` Apis that work like stream in `java`.